Swedish Lapphund

 Origin & History

-The Swedish Lapphund shares its ancestors with the Finnish Lapphund.
-They originate from dogs bred by the Lapps and Sámi specifically to herd their large reindeer herds.
-For centuries they served in this way as indispensable working dogs.
+The Swedish Lapphund has common ancestors with the Finnish Lapphund.
+Both originated from dogs that were bred by the Lapps and Sami people specifically to guard their large reindeer herds.
+They served as indispensable working dogs for centuries.

-Breeding became more and more specialized for weather resistance and self-reliance.
-The dogs had to physically perform great feats.
-Persevering and willing to work, they formed the perfect partners for the owners of the herds.
-Thus, the secured these people their livelihood.
+Breeding specialized more and more in weather resistance and independence.
+The dogs had to deliver top physical performance.
+Enduring and willing to work, they were the ideal partners for herd owners.
+In this way, they secured their livelihood.

-It was not until the 20th century that three independent dog breeds were formed from these dogs and recognized.
-In addition to the Swedish and Finnish Lapphund, today there is also the Lapland Reindeer Dog.
-This has a shorter and stockhaariges fur.
+It was not until the 20th century that three independent dog breeds were developed and recognized from these dogs.
+In addition to the Swedish and Finnish Lapphund, the Lapponian Herder still exists today.
+This has a shorter, stick-haired coat.

-With the advancement of technology, the Swedish Lapphunds were gradually replaced by snowmobiles.
-Nevertheless, due to their loyal and pleasant character, the breed was preserved.
-Today they are highly valued as family and companion dogs.
-But they are also suitable for hunting, as guard dogs, and even as search and rescue dogs.
+As technology progressed, Swedish Lapphunds were gradually replaced by snowmobiles.
+However, thanks to their loyal and pleasant character, the breed has survived.
+Today they are very popular as family and companion dogs.
+However, they are also suitable for hunting, as guard dogs and even as search and rescue dogs.